mikeerickson/node-express-api/README.md

 # Building a RESTful API with Node, MongoDB and Express

-Using the new Express 4.0 Router to build an API
+Sample Node Express API application, using Express 4.0 Router and simple API router.
+Example application will allow you to work with a single endpoint `batters` which contains all batting data for MLB 2014!

 ## Requirements